CypressGee/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+PROJECT ASSIGNMENT REFLECTION:=
+The requirements I met were deploying it to VERCEL.

+Personal reflection:
+This is was a challening and learning project for myself.
+I have always had troubles with Databases. following the steps was easy enough but also making sure to follow the steps clearly.

+What I found really challenging but also rewarding was having to change the already made database, as the "TABLE POSTS" was already a table in my previous databases.
+I had to go through and change all the .ids with my own.
+This was challening but also a hug sign of relief that it worked and deployed.
+I didn't expect to encounter this issue but having to look through someneone else's code was a learning curve.